nicolanicola/hwd-2/wp-content/plugins/wordpress-seo/readme.txt

 * Content & SEO analysis: Invaluable tools to write SEO-friendly texts.
 * The snippet preview shows you how your post or page will look in the search results - even on mobile.
 Yoast SEO Premium even has social media previews!
-* **[Premium]** The Insights tool shows you what your text focuses on so you can keep your article in line with your keywords.
+* **[Premium]** The Insights tool shows you what your text focuses on so you can keep your article in line with your keyphrases.
-* **[Premium]** Multiple focus keywords: Optimize your article for synonyms and related keywords.
+* **[Premium]** Synonyms & related keyphrases: Optimize your article for synonyms and related keyphrases.
 * **[Premium]** Automatic internal linking suggestions: write your article and get automatic suggested posts to link to.

 #### Keep your site in perfect shape

 * Yoast SEO tunes the engine of your site so you can work on creating great content.
 * Our cornerstone content and internal linking features help you optimize your site structure in a breeze.
-* Integrates with Google Search Console: See how your site performs in the search engines and fix crawl errors.
 * Manage SEO roles: Give your colleagues access to specific sections of the Yoast SEO plugin.
 * Bulk editor: Make large-scale edits to your site.
 * **[Premium]** Social previews to manage the way your page is shared on social networks like Facebook and Twitter.
-* **[Premium]** Redirect manager: It keeps your site healthy by easily redirecting errors from Google Search Console, deleted pages and changed URLs.
+* **[Premium]** Redirect manager: It keeps your site healthy by easily redirecting deleted pages and changed URLs.

 ### Premium support

 The Yoast team does not always provide active support for the Yoast SEO plugin on the WordPress.org forums, as we prioritize our email support.
 One-on-one email support is available to people who [bought Yoast SEO Premium](https://yoa.st/1v8) only.

-Note that the [Yoast SEO Premium](https://yoa.st/1v8) also has several extra features too, including the option to have multiple focus keywords, internal linking suggestions, cornerstone content checks and a redirect manager, so it is well worth your investment!
+Note that the [Yoast SEO Premium](https://yoa.st/1v8) also has several extra features too, including the option to have synonyms and related keyphrases, internal linking suggestions, cornerstone content checks and a redirect manager, so it is well worth your investment!

 You should also check out the [Yoast Local SEO](https://yoa.st/1uu), [Yoast News SEO](https://yoa.st/1uv) and [Yoast Video SEO](https://yoa.st/1uw) extensions to Yoast SEO.
 They work with the free version of Yoast SEO already, and these premium extensions of course come with support too.